WStrellis/azure-204/VM_and_app_service.md

 # App Service
-Billing is based on the resources used by each Web App ( CPU, RAM) and bandwidth consumed.
+Deploys web applications onto vms which are managed by the service.
+Different plans are offered.
+Each one has a pre-defined vm.
+Billing is based on the selected plan, resources used by each Web App ( CPU, RAM), and bandwidth consumed.
+The advantage of using this service over VM service is that you don't have to configure or manage the vms.

-App Service Plan Settings
+The plan settings define the vm:
 - OS
 - CPU/RAM
 - SLA
 - Automatic backup/restore

 *Services will be interrupted when scaling Up/Down*